TofunmiO/Week2-project/project_description.md

 Elon Musk:
 > "When something is important enough, you do it even if the odds are not in your favor."

+### Blocker
+Duolingo has no official API documentation so we were limited in the amount of functionality we could have and use.

 ### Installation
 * Runs on python 2.7>
 * Run command "sudo pip3 install duolingo to begin"